cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/streaming.md

 Please note: this example does not attempt to handle threading and all exceptions.
 It gives a simplified overview of the essential gRPC calls.

-For a complete android example, see the examples directory in [the sdk-cubic github repository](https://github.com/cobaltspeech/sdk-cubic/examples/android).
+For a complete android example, see [the examples-android github repository](https://github.com/cobaltspeech/examples-android).
 */

 import io.grpc.ManagedChannel;